dominicarrojado/dominicarrojado.github.io/posts/building-a-link-shortener-api-with-nestjs-and-postgresql-with-tests-part-2.md

 ## Write tests for redirect to URL by name feature

-For the final feature we need to write tests for is redirect to URL by its (short) name.
+For the final feature we need to write tests for is the redirect to the URL by its (short) name.
 Since this feature is located in another module (`WildcardModule`), let's create a new file `src/wildcard/wildcard.spec.ts` and add the same code we did for the setup earlier, let's also keep `createLinkItem()` function and `linksRepository` as we will be needing it here too:

 ```ts
 import { INestApplication } from '@nestjs/common';